Probabilistic Language-Image Pre-Training: More Results

 \subsection{Uncertain and long captions}

-For example, we observe that the following single caption shows a very high uncertainty value despite its length (\eg, top 20\% uncertain samples in \cref{fig:uncertain_samples}).
-Note that \cref{fig:t_unc_vs_len} shows that a caption with longer length might have a higher uncertainty, but we empirically observe that it is not always true if the caption only has almost useless information.
+The following single caption shows a very high uncertainty value despite its length (\eg, top 20\% uncertain samples in \cref{fig:uncertain_samples}).
+Note that \cref{fig:t_unc_vs_len} shows that a caption with longer length might have a higher uncertainty, but it is not always true if the caption only has almost useless information.
 Below, ``\texttt{UNC}'' denotes the uncertainty value of the corresponding caption, namely $tr(\Sigma_t)$.

-{ \texttt{UNC: 0.0415} \textit{``Searching for Meaning: Idealism, Bright Minds, Disillusionment, and Hope (Third in a Series of See Jane Win(tm) Books) Cover Image''}